Mattress Guides

 If the standard king size bed doesn’t quite suit your needs, there are other common variations that may.

-Split King: Measuring 76 inches wide, king mattresses have the dimensions of two twin XL mattresses placed side-by-side.
+- Split King: Measuring 76 inches wide, a king mattress is equivalent to two twin XL mattresses placed side by side.
 A split king mattress is two twin XL mattresses set together in a bed frame, so they’re divided down the middle to work with split-king adjustable bed frames and allow for customization between couples.
 Each half of a split king measures 38 inches wide and 80 inches long.

 Queen Size Beds